Foods

 Every other day Rep-Cal (Note: if your skunk's calcium is normal, then use this or any other calcium supplement in moderation.)

-Every once in a while choice of one boiled or poached eggs, wheat germ, Multi-Minerals, spray of Willards Water, oregano, cranberry juice, orange juice, organic apple cider vinegar, garlic juice, Old Mother Hubbard dog biscuits, live crickets, meal worms, pinkies.
+Every once in a while boiled or poached eggs, wheat germ, Multi-Minerals, spray of Willards Water, oregano, cranberry juice, orange juice, organic apple cider vinegar, Old Mother Hubbard dog biscuits

 We also use a wide variety of supplements (herbs, homeopathic, and holistic) depending on what is wrong with the skunk.
 (Note: We do blood work and X-rays to determine what is needed):

-Foods we do not give - asparagus (can cause seizures in skunks), onions, chocolate, sweets, cookies, fatty foods, processed meats like lunch meat, hot dogs, some fried food., pork., bacon, lettuce, cat food.
+Foods we do not give - asparagus (can cause seizures in skunks), onions, chocolate, sweets, cookies, fatty foods, processed meats like lunch meat, hot dogs, some fried food., pork., bacon, lettuce, cat food, grapes or raisins

 Many of the commercial products listed on this page are referenced on our Additional Links page.

-Please join us for SkunkInfo Chat on Yahoo, ask questions about your skunk's diet -
+Please join us for SkunkInfo Chat on Facebook, ask questions about your skunk's diet -

 Valid HTML 4.01!
 Validate HTML 4.01